neptunelabs/fsi-thumbbar-samples/samples/frontpage/README.md

 In our example we have displayed some labels beneath the thumb bar.
 This is achieved by adding the following parameter: **thumbLabel="###iptc.Headline### <br/>###iptc.Caption### <br/>###iptc.FSI Extra###"**

-In order to add meta data, go to the tab *Matadata* and click on the three tiles on the right, selecting **Add fields**:
+In order to add metadata, go to the tab *Metadata* and click on the three tiles on the right, selecting **Add fields**:

 ![Config Image](readme-thumb-3.png)

-Tip: if you does this with multiple images selected, the fields will be added to them, making it more convenient.
+Tip: if you do this with multiple images selected, the fields will be added to them, making it more convenient.

 We have added Headlines, Caption and FSI Extra to it: